 'Gear configuration - other' is a catch-all for changes in the deployment of fishing gear (aimed at reducing bycatch) that are not covered by other mitigation methods listed in this database.
 They are generally not well studied, for example, decreasing the number of hooks between floats to decrease shark catch rates.

-The hook pod is an emerging mitigation technique which protects the point and barb of baited hooks from seabird attack during line setting.
+The hook pod protects the point and barb of baited hooks from seabird attack during line setting.
 Branch line weighting at the hook maximises hook sink rate.
 When a predetermined depth is reached a pressure release system ensures that the pod opens, releasing the hook to begin fishing.